locurran/Rbenchwork/DNA-yield-quality-purity/readme.md

 - Testing quality, or fragment size, might be done by gel electrophoresis against a ladder or by tapestation.
 - Ensuring purity, or lack of contaminants, is simply done by absorbance.

-## Standards for plate reader quantitation
+## Plate reader quantitation
+Quantitation of yield as described is performed on a Biotek Synergy plate reader with Picogreen.

-Serial dilution of lambda standard helps in achieving a high R2 on the standard curve.
+Serial dilution of lambda stock for standard helps in achieving a high R2 on the standard curve.
 This version weights the dilutions to fall more in the expected range of concentrations of DNA sampled.